Do you want to allow users to delete their own WordPress accounts?

 From here, you can check the ‘Delete Comments’ option if you want the comments added by the user to be automatically deleted from your website upon account deletion.

-You can also check the ‘E-mail Notification’ option if you want to receive an email with account deletion details every time a user deletes their account.
+You can also check the ‘E-mail Notification’ option.
+This will allow you to receive an email with account deletion details every time a user deletes their account.

 Keep in mind that this email will be sent to the administrator’s email address.